 A free, bilingual reading and conversation in Great Yarmouth with Brazilian poet, activist and artist Adelaide Ivánova and her translator Rachel Long, in celebration of the release of Adelaide's chapbook of work, as selected from O Martelo (The Hammer) and published by the Poetry Translation Centre.
 Supported by local poet Gia Leboeuf.

 Ivánova’s award-winning collection, The Hammer (O Martelo), explores the slippery, politically fraught concepts of rape, adultery, trauma and power, ultimately tracing a path of psychic survival through verse.

 Really honoured to have contributed to this book put together by friends of Anna Campbell, who travelled to Rojava to join the YPJ in 2017, and was killed by Turkish Forces in Afrin in March last year.
-The book includes writings about Haukur, reported to have died in Afrin a few weeks before Anna.
-I spent much of the past year trawling through old notebooks from the time we spent together in Iceland, trying to come to terms not only with his death but with what it means to make this kind of political commitment, to refuse to look away from 'here' or 'elsewhere', what it means to really see.
+Haukur was also reported to have died in Afrin a few weeks before Anna.
+I spent much of the past year trawling through old notebooks from the time we spent together in Iceland, trying to come to terms not only with his death but with what it means to make this kind of political commitment, what it means to refuse to look away from 'here' or 'elsewhere', what it means to really see.

 Defined by perpetual movement until it arrives at its destination, a postcard is more of a conversation between its sender and their environment, than sender and receiver.
 In the artworks—Weise and Schulz’s postcard to LOWER.GREEN, and us, its gallery-goers—message and environment collide.
 The tongue taken up with licking the stamp, the postcard presents itself wordlessly: floor-to-ceiling flowers made from the leather of fly-tipped sofas; inscribed with sea creatures, flickering faces, expressive shapes, the billowing sails present dreams and fantasies from a traveller between worlds.